ian-IBCIRL/IB-PP4-MVP/README.md

 Public domain images were found on https://www.pexels.com/search/car%20webp/

 #### Deleting posts
-Got post deletion working, although need to add "Are you sure?" logic"
+Got post deletion working, and have added "Are you sure?" logic"

 Thanks to this post https://stackoverflow.com/questions/51781841/delete-a-post-in-django